 Selected Works

-See my CV or Google Scholar for the full publications list
+See my CV or Google Scholar for the full publications list; the artworks below are from Matteo Farinella

-Rarely categorical, always high-dimensional: how the neural code changes along the cortical hierarchy
+Rarely categorical, highly separable representations along the cortical hierarchy

 L Posani*, S Wang*, S Muscinelli, L Paninski, S Fusi